-Config (Configuring) TDP (Available when SpeedStep is set to Enable and when the 2nd Gen Intel Xeon Scalable-SP 8260Y/6240Y/4214Y Processors are Used)
+Config (Configure) TDP (Available when SpeedStep is set to Enable)

-This feature allows the user to configure the maximum CPU TDP (Thermal Design Power) level for the system.
-The TDP level is subject to chassis and heatsink cooling restrictions.
-For proper thermal management, please check the chassis and heatsink specifications for proper CPU TDP sizing.
-The options are Normal, Level 1 and Level 2.
+Use this feature to set the appropriate TDP (Thermal Design Power) level for the system.
+The TDP refers to the maximum amount of power allowed for running "real applications" without triggering an overheating event.
+The options are Normal, Level 1, and Level 2.